45 Most Common Types of Spiders in Florida

 7. Tropical Tent-web Spider

-One of Florida’s most dangerous types of spiders is the Tropical Tent-web Spider, sometimes referred to as a bird-eating spider.
+One of Florida’s most dangerous spiders is the Tropical Tent-web Spider, sometimes called a bird-eating spider.

 When not threatened, this species is more likely than other spiders to walk away or move when someone tries to capture it.

 In addition, this spider has very long legs.
-This makes it hard for the spider to crawl over flat surfaces because they would be constantly caught on the ground.
+This makes it hard for the spiders to crawl over flat surfaces because they would be constantly caught on the ground.

 8. Tan Jumping Spider

-Although they’re small, tan jumping spiders are one of the most common types of spiders in Florida.
+Although small, tan jumping spiders are one of the most common types in Florida.
 They often hang out on shrubs or tree trunks and jump to any nearby insect when it approaches.
 As a result, they end up looking like they’re jumping across the air.

 This spider is typically only about an eighth-inch long (1.5 millimeters).
 It’s difficult to spot because it’s light brown and blends into its surroundings well.